scheda74/tracker_logger_bundle/README.md

         ),
       );
     },
-    // This logs not only to sentry but all other plugins you specified (error, stack) async => Log.instance.logError(
+    // This logs to all plugins you specified
+    (error, stack) async => Log.instance.logError(
       'Uncaught error in zonedGuarded',
       error: error,